Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: Background

 \subsection{LMs and memorization}

-A large body of interpretability work for fact completion situations is concerned with whether a model has memorized\footnote{Note that the type of memorization referred to here is of an abstracted representation of the fact rather than, as studied in some literature, of exact string memorization.} some fact or not, and where that fact is stored in the model parameters, also referred to as the \emph{parametric memory}.
-Recent knowledge probing investigations \citep{pmlr-v202-kandpal23a} have demonstrated that models struggle more with facts rarely seen during training, suggesting a correlation between training data frequency and memorization.

-\citet{mallen-etal-2023-trust, pmlr-v202-kandpal23a} find that queries asking for fact tuples rarely found in the LM training data are less likely to be known by the model. \citet{mallen-etal-2023-trust} take this one step further and use fact popularity (measured as Wikipedia page views) as a proxy for training data frequency to estimate the probability of a model knowing a fact.
+A large body of interpretability work for fact completion situations is concerned with whether a model has memorized\footnote{Note that the type of memorization referred to here is of an abstracted representation of the fact rather than, as studied in some literature, of exact string memorization.} some fact or not, and where that fact is stored in the model parameters, also referred to as the \emph{parametric memory}. \citet{mallen-etal-2023-trust, pmlr-v202-kandpal23a} observe that queries asking for fact tuples rarely found in the LM training data are less likely to be known by the model. \citet{mallen-etal-2023-trust} take this one step further and use fact popularity (measured as Wikipedia page views) as a proxy for training data frequency to estimate the probability of a model knowing a fact.
 Conversely, \citet{liu2023prudent,basmov2024llms} use synthesized facts to simulate a training data frequency of 0 to study model behavior in the face of the unknown.